 2) Wood Element

 Add a plant or some fresh or dried flowers to your altar.
 They absorb negative energy in spaces and cleanse and purify the air.
 They also add beauty to your sacred space.

 Fire holds the energy of transformation.
 It burns away the old to make way for the new.
 Place a candle on your altar, or burn some incense when setting your intentions.
 Staring at the flame of the candle, is also an effective meditation technique.

 Water is the giver of all life and no altar would be complete without this element.
 If you have a water fountain, you could place it near your altar.
-I have a small dish which I fill with water from the river near my home and it has a special place on my altar.
-Alternatively, you can add a couple drops of your favourite essential oil to a candle or add a mirror or wavy glass objects which all represent the water element.
+I have a small dish which I fill with water from the river near my home.
+It holds a special place on my altar.
+Alternatively, you can add a couple drops of your favourite essential oil to a candle, a mirror or any wavy glass objects as these all represent the water element.